New Zealand: History

 In 1886, New Zealand annexed the volcanic Kermadec Islands, about 1000 km northeast of Auckland.
 Since 1937, the islands are uninhabited except for about six people at Raoul Island station.
 These islands put the northern border of New Zealand at 29 degrees South latitude.
 After the 1982 UNCLOS, the islands contributed significantly to New Zealand's exclusive economic zone.

-In 1891 the Liberal Party came to power as the first organised political party.
+In 1891, the Liberal Party came to power as the first organised political party.
 The Liberal Government, led by Richard Seddon for most of its period in office, passed many important social and economic measures.
-In 1893 New Zealand was the first nation in the world to grant all women the right to vote and in 1894 pioneered the adoption of compulsory arbitration between employers and unions.
+In 1893, New Zealand was the first nation in the world to grant all women the right to vote and pioneered the adoption of compulsory arbitration between employers and unions in 1894.
 The Liberals also guaranteed a minimum wage in 1894, a world first.

 In 1907, at the request of the New Zealand Parliament, King Edward VII proclaimed New Zealand a Dominion within the British Empire, reflecting its self-governing status.
-In 1947 the country adopted the Statute of Westminster, confirming that the British Parliament could no longer legislate for New Zealand without the consent of New Zealand.
+In 1947, New Zealand adopted the Statute of Westminster, confirming that the British Parliament could no longer legislate for the country without its consent.
+The British government's residual legislative powers were later removed by the Constitution Act 1986, and final rights of appeal to British courts were abolished in 2003.

 Early in the 20th century, New Zealand was involved in world affairs, fighting in the First and Second World Wars and suffering through the Great Depression.
 The depression led to the election of the first Labour Government and the establishment of a comprehensive welfare state and a protectionist economy.
 New Zealand experienced increasing prosperity following the Second World War, and Māori began to leave their traditional rural life and move to the cities in search of work.
 A Māori protest movement developed, which criticised Eurocentrism and worked for greater recognition of Māori culture and of the Treaty of Waitangi.
-In 1975, a Waitangi Tribunal was set up to investigate alleged breaches of the Treaty, and it was enabled to investigate historic grievances in 1985.
+In 1975, the Waitangi Tribunal was set up to investigate alleged breaches of the Treaty, and it was enabled to investigate historic grievances in 1985.
 The government has negotiated settlements of these grievances with many iwi, although Māori claims to the foreshore and seabed proved controversial in the 2000s.